-The \$29.5 million in added labor income appears under the initial effect in the labor income column of Table 2.6.
+The \$90 million in added labor income appears under the initial effect in the labor income column of Table 2.6.
 To this we add an estimate for initial non-labor income.
 As discussed earlier in this section, businesses that employ former students of SCC see higher profits as a result of the increased productivity of their capital assets.
-To estimate this additional income, we allocate the initial increase in labor income (\$29.5 million) to the six-digit NAICS industry sectors where students are most likely to be employed.
-This allocation entails a process that maps completers in the region to the detailed occupations for which those completers have been trained, and then maps the detailed occupations to the six-digit industry sectors in the MR-SAM model.20 Using a crosswalk created by National Center for Education Statistics (NCES) and the Bureau of Labor Statistics, we map the breakdown of the college's completers to the approximately 700 detailed occupations in the Standard Occupational Classification (SOC) system.
-Finally, we apply a matrix of wages by industry and by occupation from the MR-SAM model to map the occupational distribution of the \$29.5 million in initial labor income effects to the detailed industry sectors in the MR-SAM model.21 non-labor income attributable to the college's alumni.
-Summing initial labor and non-labor income together provides the total initial effect of alumni productivity in the Sandhills Service Area economy, equal to approximately \$38.4 million.
+To estimate this additional income, we allocate the initial increase in labor income (\$90 million) to the six-digit NAICS industry sectors where students are most likely to be employed.
+This allocation entails a process that maps completers in the region to the detailed occupations for which those completers have been trained, and then maps the detailed occupations to the six-digit industry sectors in the MR-SAM model.
+Using a crosswalk created by National Center for Education Statistics (NCES) and the Bureau of Labor Statistics, we map the breakdown of the college's completers to the approximately 700 detailed occupations in the Standard Occupational Classification (SOC) system.
+Finally, we apply a matrix of wages by industry and by occupation from the MR-SAM model to map the occupational distribution of the \$90 million in initial labor income effects to the detailed industry sectors in the MR-SAM model.

+Once these allocations are complete, we apply the ratio of non-labor to labor income provided by the MR-SAM model for each sector to our estimate of initial labor income.
+This computation yields an estimated \$29.7 million in added non-labor income attributable to the college's alumni.
+Summing initial labor and non-labor income together provides the total initial effect of alumni productivity in the SCC Service Area economy, equal to approximately \$119.7 million.
 To estimate multiplier effects, we convert the industry-specific income figures generated through the initial effect to sales using sales-to-income ratios from the MR-SAM model.
 We then run the values through the MR-SAM's multiplier matrix.